celsowhite/_s/README.md

 Modern Wordpress theme setup.
 Includes webpack setup and some handy default plugins.
 - Modular js, ES6+ syntax usage and a single minfied bundle for all js and plugins.
 - Modular scss.
 Including postcss processing (autoprefixing, imports, minification and optimization.)
+- Auto hashing of webpack bundled assets to enable cache busting in production.
 - Includes Font Awesome, Flexslider, FitVids and Plyr.
 These are plugins I use often in projects.
 Easily choose to include/exclude them through the script files.

 ## Requirements